Connecticut has two land conservation goals for 2023:

 “State parks, forests, wildlife management areas and other state-owned conservation lands shall constitute 10 percent of Connecticut's land area.”

-In 2021, the Department of Energy and Environmental Protection (DEEP) acquired 733 acres of land* under the Recreation and Natural Heritage Trust Program (Trust Program), the primary vehicle for adding land to the state’s system of parks, forests, wildlife areas, water access areas, and other open spaces.13 The state invested more than $1.5 million and leveraged more than $1.3 million to acquire the 733 acres in 2021.
+In 2019, DEEP acquired 788 acres of land under the Recreation and Natural Heritage Trust Program, the primary vehicle for adding land to the State’s system of parks, forests, wildlife areas, water access areas, and other open spaces.

-Open space provides Connecticut's residents with options for outdoor activities, preservation of scenic beauty, habitat protection, increased biodiversity, water protection and flood control.
-In addition, forests, farmland and other natural habitats absorbed more than twelve percent of the nation’s greenhouse gas (GHG) emissions.14 Land conservation offers a double benefit for the climate: it helps absorb GHG emissions and it prevents significant GHG emissions that would result from development.
+Forests, farmland and other natural habitats absorb more than 11 percent of the nation’s carbon dioxide (CO2) emissions.
+Land conservation offers a double benefit for the climate: it helps absorb greenhouse gases and it prevents significant GHG emissions that would result from development.
 In addition, research is showing that visiting a forest has real, quantifiable health benefits, both mental and physical.

-Public Act 14-169 required DEEP to "...establish a publicly accessible geographic information map system and database that contains a public use and benefit land registry…” DEEP launched a registry portal as a pilot.
-To date, DEEP has only added about 26,000 acres or roughly 10 percent of the state-owned open space land into the registry was completed in 2021, nor since September 2018.
+Public Act 14-169 required DEEP to "...establish a publicly accessible geographic information map system and database that contains a public use and benefit land registry…” DEEP has launched a registry portal as a pilot.
+To date, DEEP has added only about 26,000 acres or roughly 10 percent of the state-owned open space land into the registry

 Technical Note: * Estimates of developed land based on the University of Connecticut Center for Land Use Education & Research state land cover statistics. ** Estimated.acres for “Other Preserved Lands” includes easements.